Ultimate Guide to St. Augustine Nights of Lights

 - If you have a digital camera, change the white balance to ‘tungsten.’

 - Focus on something closer to make the lights become soft, out-of-focus orbs, a technique called “bokeh.”

-- Plug in your iPhone headphones and use the volume button on the cord with the camera app open in order to take a still shot in low lighting without shaking the camera.
+- (If you have an iPhone) Plug in your iPhone headphones and use the volume button on the cord with the camera app open in order to take a still shot in low lighting without shaking the camera.

 - Post on Instagram and mention @VisitStA.